zmkfirmware/zmk/docs/docs/behaviors/caps-word.md

 The caps word behavior behaves similar to a caps lock, but will automatically deactivate when any key not in a continue list is pressed, or if the caps word key is pressed again.
 For smaller keyboards using [mod-taps](/docs/behaviors/mod-tap), this can help avoid repeated alternating holds when typing words in all caps.

-The modifiers are applied only to to the alphabetic (`A` to `Z`) keycodes, to avoid automatically appliying them to numeric values, etc.
+The modifiers are applied only to to the alphabetic (`A` to `Z`) keycodes, to avoid automatically applying them to numeric values, etc.

 ### Behavior Binding